-The Action Plan then recommends the launch of information and awareness-raising campaigns in key countries of origin or transit for migrants.
+The Action Plan then recommends the launch of information and awareness campaigns in key countries of origin or transit for migrants.
 In the following years, numerous European governments, including Norway, funded information campaigns in African countries, aiming at informing potential migrants of the risks of the journey, the limited opportunities for regularisation and the harsh living conditions of an irregular migrant abroad (European Migration Network 2019).

 Information campaigns build on an assumption that the irregular migrants who come to Europe lack information about what migration to Europe entails.
-One reason for the widespread perception of potential migrants being misinformed may be that the literature describing conditions of life and work for irregular migrants in Europe often emphasises the exploitation, abuse and human trafficking of irregular migrants.
+The literature describing conditions of life and work for irregular migrants in Europe often emphasises the exploitation, abuse and human trafficking of irregular migrants, and this may be one reason for the widespread perception that potential migrants must have been misinformed since they decided to set out on their journey anyway.
 This perspective arises naturally when the working conditions of irregular workers are compared with conditions in the formal sectors of the economy.
 When exploitation, abuse, and powerlessness are described as widespread among irregular migrants, it is easy to assume that these migrants expected something else when they left their country of origin.
-However, if their situation is described in light of the conditions of work and life that they left behind in their country of origin, the same migrants' situations will often appear to be more or less the same as what they left behind.
+However, if their situation is compared to the conditions of work and life that they left behind in their country of origin, the same migrants' situations will often appear to be more or less the same as what they left behind.
 For some it may even have improved (Tyldum 2015).
-This focus on the conditions of life and work - relative to the majority population - is likely to have contributed to the widespread conception that irregular migrants come to Europe because they are overly optimistic and misinformed about the opportunities abroad.
+This focus on the conditions of life and work-relative to the majority population-is likely to have contributed to the widespread conception that irregular migrants come to Europe because they are overly optimistic and must have been misinformed about the opportunities abroad.
 This idea also underlies the belief in information campaigns as a policy tool to reduce irregular migration.

-The popularity of information campaigns may also be attributed to the fact that they constitute one of the less intrusive policy measures that can be implemented to regulate migration, and a policy tool that has limited potential to create harm.
+The popularity of information campaigns may also be attributed to the fact that they constitute one of the less intrusive policy measures that can be implemented to regulate migration, and have limited potential to cause harm.
 They are also believed to protect migrants against exploitation and abuse and are sometimes argued to counterweigh the more controversial deterrence policies.
-As they are developed on these grounds, they can also be funded over development aid budgets (Pécoud 2010).
-Pécoud (2010) suggests in his study of international agencies and migration policy that the widespread use of information campaigns is driven by IOM, who both argue the need for information campaigns and are themselves the main implementing agent in many major campaigns run by European governments.
+As they are developed on these grounds, they can also be funded by development aid budgets (Pécoud 2010).
+Pécoud (2010) suggests in his study of international agencies and migration policy that the widespread use of information campaigns is driven by IOM, who not only argue the need for information campaigns but are themselves the main implementing agent in many major campaigns run by European governments.

 Some studies point out that migrant workers lack information about how to protect themselves from exploitation and what to do to receive assistance while abroad, and argue the need for information campaigns to target this (Sanchez et al. 2018).
-Rather than underlining the need for information campaigns about the conditions of work in countries of origin, these studies call for campaigns informing migrants that are already in Europe about how to get help to improve their conditions of work and life while here.
+Rather than highlighting the need for information campaigns about the conditions of work in countries of origin, these studies call for campaigns informing migrants that are already in Europe about how to get help to improve their conditions of work and life while here.